Chapter Seven Walls Fall Down

 A year later, another commissioner would navigate a process that did get a loan.
 Thornton's efforts didn't.
 Nonetheless, historians have hailed Thornton's Philadelphia trip as a singular accomplishment.
 That said, Thornton was never again sent to Philadelphia on the board's business.(6) In regards to getting loans, Thornton was clearly not the leading commissioner.
 But what about the Capitol?

-Then he also had to address the vacancy on the board.
+The president also had to address the vacancy on the board.
 In his letter to Johnson he added: "To fill it with a well qualified character, in its various relations & duties, is of high importance to the welfare of the City.
-But where is this character to be found?
-Doctr Stuart has named one, who in his opinion, would answer well; but I stand committed to none, nor for none, nor shall I, before I visit the city."
+But where is this character to be found?"
 His worries on that score likely added a chill to his reception of his last appointment to board who was a source of the problem with Johnson.
-He probably was uncertain if Thornton, whom he had never met on a matter of official business before, was a friend or an enemy.

-The very long letter Thornton gave to the president, but did not share with his colleagues, only addressed the foundation not his others reports on the basement, and leveling and landscaping the city.
-Most of what was written in his letter was probably not said to the president.
-But the letter marks a shift in his thinking.
-Thornton presented a vision of the Capitol that ignored any controversy with Hallet.
+The president also did not reply to his long letter about the foundation which is interesting because in the letter he seemed to change his whole approach to the Capitol.
 He didn't allude to the East Front that remained unresolved at the July 1793 conference.
 In his letter, he called the East Front the "back" of the building and only complained that the foundation "was laid unnecessarily deep, which not only sank much money, but wasted time."
 Instead, he focused on the West Front.

 In the letter, there was no fuss and bother about Hallet's foundation marring the future of the building.
 The mar-plotters at the moment was his cost conscious colleagues who wanted brick makers to level the ground.
 Thornton distinguished himself from his colleagues: "when we consider that this is a work for the Accommodation of future Ages, and the Capitol of a great and increasing people, it would be a matter of universal Condemnation: were we to sacrifice so noble a monument of Splendor, for the sake of so trivial and time-serving a Consideration."(10)

-The president did not reply to the letter.
-On March 30, the president invited Thornton for tea "this Evening 7 o'clock in a family way."
+While the president did not reply to his letter, on March 30, he invited Thornton for tea "this Evening 7 o'clock in a family way."
 If Thornton ever described his tea with the president, the description has been lost.
 It is possible that the president invited Thornton to tea simply to let the commissioner know he had an eye on him.
 In his March 25 letter to his colleagues, Thornton said he planned to leave Philadelphia shortly and the president gave him a letter to deliver to the board.
 Yet, Thornton lingered in the city.

 He attended to personal matters.
 According to a note in Thornton's papers, on March 30, he bought a horse.
 About this time, Thornton put a down payment on a 572 1/2 acre farm six miles from Georgetown just across the boundary line with Maryland.
 Later that year another fellow of the American Philosophical Society congratulated him: "You are not contented with marble monuments to your name, but you will have it transmitted by the choice breed of Thornton horses, the Thornton pigs, Thornton goat, etc., etc, etc." He attended a meeting of the society and likely joined the discussion on a prospectus for a contest for the best essay on a system of liberal education.(11) Thornton didn't return to Georgetown until April 9.